What are parliamentary committees?

 In a sense committees take Parliament to the people and allow direct contact between members of the public and groups of Members of the House.
 Because they can travel extensively throughout Australia and have flexible procedures, they provide opportunities for people to have their say on the issues being investigated.
 By simply undertaking an inquiry a committee may promote public debate on the subject at issue.

 Most Members of Parliament, except Ministers and Parliamentary Secretaries, serve on committees—even the Speaker is a member of certain committees.
-Committees vary in size and may have as few as seven or as many as 34 members.
-They are normally composed of Members from the various parties or independent Members in proportion to the numerical strength of each group in the House.
+Committees vary in size and may have as few as seven or as many as 32 members.
+They are normally composed of Members from the various parties or non-aligned Members in proportion to the numerical strength of each group in the House.
 Thus government members are generally in a majority on each committee.
 In practice most committees are chaired by a government member and have an opposition member as deputy chair.
 The members of each committee are selected or elected within the political parties and their names are then put forward by the respective party whip.
-Independent Members may be nominated by the opposition whip or, in some cases, may nominate themselves to the Speaker.
+Non-aligned Members may be nominated by the opposition whip or, in some cases, may nominate themselves to the Speaker.
 The nominated members of a committee are then formally appointed by resolution of the House.

 Committee work is an important part of the duties of a Member of Parliament and generally makes considerable demands on a Member’s time, both when Parliament is meeting and at other times.
 When the House is not sitting you would expect to find committees holding public hearings, meetings, inspections and other activities around Australia.

-Taking Parliament to the people––a parliamentary
+Taking Parliament to the people—a parliamentary committee hearing in an Indigenous community

 Powers of committees